MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Veteran-Readiness-Employment-Education/subpart-D-Administration-Educational-Assistance-Programs/subjectgroup-ECFRef288bc12ceb34e-Assessment-Pursuit-Courses/section-21.4272.md

 (ii) Dividing the product by the number of whole weeks in the term.

-(2) In determining whole weeks for this formula VA will -
+(2) In determining whole weeks for this formula VA will—

-(i) Determine the number of days from the beginning to the end of the term as certified by the educational institution, substracting any vacation period of 7 days or more;
+(i) Determine the number of days from the beginning to the end of the term as certified by the educational institution, subtracting any vacation period of 7 days or more;

 (ii) Divide the number of days in the term by 7;